The 4th Round of the FA Cup concluded on January the 31st – so who are playing in Round 5, and where can you watch them?

 Bristol City had a familiar opponent in West Brom for their 4th Round, with the two EFL Championship teams battling it out at Ashton Gate on the 28th of January.
 West Brom sat a full 7 positions higher than Bristol in their league table going into the FA Cup clash.
 Despite this, the Robins pulled off a convincing 3-0 victory that included a brace for 20 year old Sam Bell.

 Southampton dispatched Championship side Blackpool with a narrow 2-1 victory at St Mary’s Stadium on the 28th of last month, earning them a place in the 5th Round of the cup.
 Romain Perraud scored one either side of the halftime whistle to put the Saints through.

 League Two side Grimsby met Championship side Luton on the 28th to face off for a place in the 5th Round of the FA Cup.
 It was an up and down match that saw both teams each take a one goal lead, only to concede minutes later.
 Their match ended 2-2 and forced a 4th Round replay, which will take place on Wednesday the 8th of February.

 Kickoff: Wednesday 1st March – 7.45PM

 Erik ten Hag’s men gave Championship side Reading a miserable 4th Round on the 28th, earning a 3-1 victory at Old Trafford.
 A brace from Casemiro was complimented by a contribution from Fred, with a single consolation goal coming for Reading via Amadou Salif Mbengue late in the game.
-The Royals also saw Andy Carroll sent off for a clumsy and damaging tackle on Cristian Erikson shortly before United added their 3rd goal of the night to the scoreboard.
+The Royals also saw Andy Carroll sent off for a clumsy and damaging tackle on Cristian Eriksen shortly before United added their 3rd goal of the night to the scoreboard.